For many organizations, a strategic plan is a compass that guides all company activity. It determines future success.

 With ownership of the spirit behind the plan, leaders and team members will see key objectives and tactics less as mandates.
 Instead, they are more of imperatives for both their own success and the success of the company at large.

-A true sense of ownership is achieved when all relevant stakeholders feel they had a hand in the construction and communication of the plan.
+A true sense of ownership is achieved when all relevant stakeholders feel they have a hand in the construction and communication of the plan.

 With management and employees both feeling heard, the organization will feel a sense of ownership for its execution.